cdown/chrisdown.name/_posts/2025-05-12-safer-signal-sending-with-pkill-require-handler.md

 `--require-handler` adds a safety net, but where possible it's still ideal to clean up all signal senders when removing a handler.

-## Conclusion

-The new `--require-handler` flag in `pkill` provides a simple but effective safeguard against one of the most common signal-related problems in production environments.
-By ensuring signals are only sent to processes that actually have handlers for them, it prevents unexpected terminations when signal handlers are removed.
+All in all, the new `--require-handler` flag in `pkill` provides a simple but effective safeguard against one of the most common signal-related problems in production environments.
 This isn't a silver bullet for all signal related issues -- signals still have many other problems as detailed in my previous article -- but for systems where signals can't be entirely avoided, this flag adds a meaningful layer of protection.

 The new functionality is in procps-ng 4.0.3, which should be in most distributions now.
 While signals might be deeply entrenched in Unix and Linux, that doesn't mean we can't make them safer to use.
 The `--require-handler` flag is one small step toward that goal.
 For new applications, I still recommend using more explicit IPC mechanisms when possible, but for existing systems, this flag can help prevent those dreaded midnight wake-up calls when logrotate innocently goes about its business. :-)

-The safest signal is the one you never have to send.
-But if you must send signals, at least make sure the recipient is actually ready to handle them with safeguards like `--require-handler`.